-- Taxes: He has derided business tax cuts and opposed the GOP tax overhaul of 2017.
-O’Rourke voted in favor of an oil tax in 2016 that would have taxed $10 on every barrel of crude oil.
+- Taxes: He has derided business tax cuts and opposed 2017's GOP tax overhaul.
+O’Rourke voted in favor of an oil tax in 2016 that would have taxed $10 per barrel of crude oil.

 - Gun control: Called for universal background checks and limits on sale of AR-15s.
 Opposes requiring states to recognize concealed carry permits granted in other states.

-- Immigration: Vocal critic of Trump's border wall with Mexico.
-Said U.S. should not criminalize migrants who request asylum between ports of entry.
+- Immigration: Vocal critic of Trump's border wall and said U.S. should not criminalize migrants who request asylum between ports of entry.

 - Supreme Court reform: Said "an idea we should explore" is to have 5 justices selected by Democrats and 5 by Republicans.
 They would then select 5 more for a total of 20.
-Also offered the idea of term limits.
+Also offered idea of term limits.

-- Minimum wage: Supports increasing minimum wage to $15 per hour.
+- Minimum wage: Supports increasing minimum wage to $15/hour.

 - Marijuana: Favors decriminalization and expunging criminal records for cannabis-related offenses.